 More famously known as simply Notre-Dame(Our Lady of Paris), is the most famous middle ages Gothic Cathedrals and is famous for its size, and architectural designs.
 If you want, climb to the top of the bell tower and enjoy magnificent views of the city.

 Paris is home to around 130+ museums – no doubt you are spoilt for choice.
+If you want a guide on which of these are the best, visit our post on the best museums in Paris.
 Most of the museums are free on the first Sunday of the month.
 As a result, they get really crowded.
 Don’t forget to check out:

 3a.
 Musee du Louvre: